gungdekrisna/Expert-GlobalMarketPrediction/README.md

 In this application you can:
 * Search commodity names, you will be guided by an auto-correct
 * Select a country you want to predict
-* 2 chart each contains export commodity demand prediction and history (real data).
+* 2 chart each contains export commodity demand prediction and commodity import history (real data).

 ## Getting Started